Category: NewsPage 1 of 10

 🤗 I hope this finds you well.
 It’s all change at IAP as we start this new financial year and the beginning of a new relationship with our…

-Independent Arts Projects (IAP) are now seeking the following role(s): Job packs are available below in various formats .
-If you would like to access this information in…
+Independent Arts Projects (IAP) are now seeking the following role(s): A job packs is available below.
+If you would like to access this information in another format, please…

 IAP to become one of Creative Scotland’s Multi-Year Funded Organisations